-- Vacuum the walls to remove as much dust and dirt as possible
+Vacuum the cubicle walls to remove as much dust and dirt as possible.

+Try a mild liquid detergent, water and a soft-bristle scrub brush.
 Mix a cleaning solution of 1/4 cup laundry detergent with one quart warm water.
 Dip the brush into the suds and lightly scrub the cubicle wall panels.
-This will help get the dirt and grime out of the cubicle walls.
+Scrub until the stains are no longer visible.

 To remove the suds, wipe with a clean wet towel.